Tube bending

 Tube bending is any metal forming processes used to permanently form pipes or tubing.
 Tube bending may be form-bound or use freeform-bending procedures, and it may use heat supported or cold forming procedures.

 Form bound bending procedures like “press bending” or “rotary draw bending” are used to form the work piece into the shape of a die.
 Straight tube stock can be formed using a bending machine to create a variety of single or multiple bends and to shape the piece into the desired form.
 These processes can be used to form complex shapes out of different types of ductile metal tubing.
 Freeform-bending processes, like three-roll-pushbending, shape the workpiece kinematically, thus the bending contour is not dependent on the tool geometry.

 Generally, round stock is used in tube bending.
 However, square and rectangular tubes and pipes may also be bent to meet job specifications.
 Other factors involved in the bending process are the wall thickness, tooling and lubricants needed by the pipe and tube bender to best shape the material, and the different ways the tube may be used (tube, pipe wires).

-In 1995, Uk-based Unison Ltd developed the first three ‘all-electric’ tube bending machines with; 20mm, 40mm and 65mm tube capacity.
-The very first machine went into service in 1996 and is still in production.

 Geometry

 A tube can be bent in multiple directions and angles.
 Common simple bends consist of forming elbows, which are 90° bends, and U-bends, which are 180° bends.
 More complex geometries include multiple two-dimensional (2D) bends and three-dimensional (3D) bends.
 A 2D tube has the openings on the same plane; a 3D has openings on different planes.

-A two plane bend or compound bend is defined as a compound bend that has a bend in the plan view and a bend in the elevation.
+A two plane bend or compound bend is defined as a compound bend that has a bend in the plane view and a bend in the elevation.
 When calculating a two plane bend, one must know the bend angle and rotation (dihedral angle).

 One side effect of bending the workpiece is the wall thickness changes; the wall along the inner radius of the tube becomes thicker and the outer wall becomes thinner.
 To reduce this the tube may be supported internally and or externally to preserve the cross section.
 Depending on the bend angle, wall thickness, and bending process the inside of the wall may wrinkle.